levi-alviter/MEVN_socket_solution/README.md

 ### Backend Setup
 1. Open a terminal.
 2. With the terminal navigate to the root folder of this project:
-2. npm i
 3. cd backend_block_event
+4. npm i
-4. npm run start
+5. npm run start

 ### Frontend Setup
+1. Open a terminal.
-1. With the terminal navigate to the root folder of this project:
+2. With the terminal navigate to the root folder of this project:
-2. npm i
 3. cd frontend_block_event
+4. npm i
-4. npm run serve
+5. npm run serve

 ![Sockets sample](./SocketWorking.gif)